Coronavirus Job Retention Scheme (‘The Furlough Scheme’)

 - Can be on any type of contract

 - Will have any grant based on the hours they are not working calculated in reference to their usual working hours where they have previously not been furloughed and any grant for those who have been previously furloughed based on their salary as at the pay reference period

 - Must be furloughed for a minimum period of 7 days when they are subsidised under this scheme

 - Will be paid by their employer subject to their contact of employment and their employer will be responsible for paying tax and National Insurance Contributions on those amounts

 What does the Coronavirus Job Retention Scheme grant cover?

 The Coronavirus Job Retention Scheme operates as follows:

-- For hours not worked by an employee, the government will pay 80% of wages up to a cap of £2,500.
+- For hours not worked by an employee, the government will pay a given percentage of each employee’s pay as indicated in the timeline above.
 This grant must be paid to employees in full

 - The scheme covers businesses that are open and wish to furlough employees and businesses who must remain closed